 A key element of “worldliness” is excess.
 Too much of a good thing may not always be healthy.
 It’s important to stay in touch with ourselves, recognizing where we might need to say “no” to things.

 The Bible describes someone without self-control like “a city broken into and left without walls” (Proverbs 25:28, ESV).

 Setting boundaries is a positive process.
 It means we are on guard at all times, so God can provide us with the power to resist evil.
 If our will (or our city wall) is weak, evil can enter easily and destroy everything we’ve worked hard for.

-“Do you not know that in a race, all the runners run, but only one gets the prize.
-Everyone who competes in the games goes into strict training.
-They do it to get a crown that will not last, but we do it to get a crown that will last forever” (1 Corinthians 9:24-25).
+“Do you not know that those who run in a race all run, but only one receives the prize?… Everyone who competes in the games exercises self-control in all things.
+So they do it to obtain a perishable wreath, but we an imperishable.”
+(1 Corinthians 9:24–25, NASB).